Women’s Health

 Heavy Periods

-Heavy periods can be extremely disruptive and may cause painful cramping.
-Every woman is different and each period unique to them but heavy periods can lead to changes in lifestyle during the menstrual cycle.
+Heavy periods are sometimes overlooked as a condition affecting women’s health, but they can be highly disruptive and may cause painful cramping.
+Every woman is different, and each period is unique to them, but heavy periods can lead to changes in lifestyle during the menstrual cycle.

-Every woman’s periods are different, and it can be difficult to assess whether or not your bleeding is heavier than it should be.
-Through the use of laboratory analysis it has been identified what can be considered a ‘normal’ period in terms of blood loss.
+It can be challenging to assess whether or not your bleeding is heavier than it should be.
+Through the use of laboratory analysis, what can be considered a ‘normal’ period in terms of blood loss has been identified.
 The average amount of blood loss is approximately 6-8 teaspoons (35ml), which is approximately ½ an eggcup, throughout the duration of a period.
-This can vary from woman to woman but this is a guide and can be used as a benchmark for an average woman in an average cycle.
+This can vary from woman to woman, but this is a guide and can be used as a benchmark for an average woman in an average cycle.

 Are your periods heavy?

-Monitoring how frequently you have to change either a tampon or sanitary towel can assess this.
-If you are having to change every hour or less and you tend to leak at night in bed, this would be an indication that your period is heavier than the average woman.
+Monitoring how frequently you have to change a tampon or sanitary towel can assess this.
+If you have to change every hour or less and you tend to leak at night in bed, this would indicate that your period is heavier than the average woman’s.

-Symptoms can sometimes be very extreme leading to loosing so much blood that some women describe flooding through their clothes whist sitting down or loosing blood which contains ‘liver’ like clots.
-This has a huge impact on a women’s life when experiencing this on a monthly basis and many are not able to function without being near to a toilet therefore having to schedule their daily lives around their periods.
+Symptoms can sometimes be very extreme leading to losing so much blood that some women describe flooding through their clothes while sitting down or losing blood, which contains ‘liver’ like clots.
+This has a huge impact on a woman’s life when experiencing this on a monthly basis, and many are not able to function without being near a toilet, therefore having to schedule their daily lives around their periods.

 What are the symptoms?